Galveston's only Tour Guide featured

-Electric Theatre Radio Hour Host George Douglas Lee was born on the island, and is an expert on the history, culture and romance of Texas' Gulf Coast treasure.
+Host George Douglas Lee, BOI (born on the island) is an expert on the history, culture and romance of Texas' Gulf Coast treasure.

-Discover a parallel universe of comical twists as Lee takes you on a tour of Galveston, where the founders and heroes were con men, swindlers, crooks, nutcases and dreamers.
-You'll travel through time, from the beaches to the centuries-old mansions; to Victorian era downtown "Wall Street of the south"; see the beautiful architecture, port, historic churches, cemeteries and what remains of the wide-open "free state of Galveston".
-All the while hearing colorful stories, you'll see where it happened.
+Discover a parallel universe of comical twists as Lee takes you on a tour, where the founders and heroes were con men, swindlers, crooks, nutcases and dreamers.
+You'll travel through time, from the beaches to the centuries-old mansions; to Victorian era downtown "Wall Street of the South".
+You will see the beautiful architecture, port, historic churches, cemeteries and what remains of the wide-open "free state of Galveston".

-Individual, Group and hourly rates available.
-You can also have a seat in the G. Lee Gallery and watch Lee present the story with photos and watch "Perfect Storms: America's Deadliest Disaster", a 50 minute documentary about the 1900 Storm produced by Entertainment One for the History Channel.
-The documentary prominently features your tour guide, George Douglas Lee.
+Individual, group and hourly rates available.
+You can also have a seat in the G. Lee Gallery and listen to a presentation by Lee.
+Watch "Perfect Storms: America's Deadliest Disaster", a 50 minute documentary about the 1900 Storm produced by Entertainment One for the History Channel and Smithsonian Channels.
+The documentary features your tour guide, George Douglas Lee.

 You're listening to: "Island Acres" by George Douglas for your audio enlightenment!